ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > ### **On Framework Fatigue**
 >
-> Yes, UU congregations are overwhelmed.
-But The Spiral isn't ANOTHER framework \- it's a **meta-framework** for holding all the others.
+> Yes, our congregations are overwhelmed.
+But The Threads of Being isn't ANOTHER framework \- it's a **meta-framework** for holding all the others.
 It answers: "How do we hold all these different approaches without choosing sides?"
 >
-> The Spiral could be the container for:
+> The Threads could be the container for:
 >
 > * Cultural Values discussions (holding tension between values)
 > * Small Group themes (each theme has tensions)
 > * Justice work (power tensions)
 > * Pastoral care (personal tensions)
 >   **Framework Fatigue: The Integration Solution**
->   Don't add The Spiral to existing frameworks \- **show how it holds them**:
+>   Don't add The Threads to existing frameworks \- **show how it holds them**:
-> * **Small Group monthly themes**: Each theme contains tensions the Spiral names
+> * **Small Group monthly themes**: Each theme contains tensions the Threads name
 >   * "Heritage" month \= MEMORY thread
 >   * "Imagination" month \= UNCERTAINTY thread
 > * **Cultural Values**: Each value exists in tension with others